Home » Technology » What is HDMI CEC

 16. Hitachi: HDMI-CEC

-If your TV, media player, or other gadget has the above name in its specifications, it means it supports HDMI CEC.
+If your TV, media player, or other gadget has the above name in its specifications, it supports HDMI CEC.
 The Fire TV Stick, Chromecast, PS4, PS5, and Xbox One X consoles are also listed.

 The HDMI-CEC specification specifies more than 50 different commands, including: